gbv/login-server/README.md

 ### GET /disconnect/:provider
 Disconnects a provider from the user and redirects to `/account`.

-### GET /logout
-Logs the user out of their account.
-Note that the session will remain because it is used for the WebSockets.
-This enables the application to send events to active WebSockets for the current session, even if the user has logged out.

 ### GET /delete
 Shows a site to delete one's user account.